reidrac/orajeweather/README.md

 -----

 Yahoo!
-Weather API doesn't provide a way to find a location, so you have to browse Yahoo Weather (http://weather.yahoo.com/), find your location and get the number at the end of the URL.
+Weather API doesn't provide a way to find a location, so you have to browse Yahoo!
+Weather (http://weather.yahoo.com/), find your location and get the number at the end of the URL.
 That's your WOEID.

 For example: